 Accenture Next Generation Data Center is much more than data center rationalization or application hosting; this solution brings true transformation for high performance, giving agencies the agility to respond more quickly, accurately and reliably to today’s unpredictable demands.
 Proven, scalable and cost effective, Next Generation Data Center leverages commercial innovation to deliver services quickly and support information sharing and IT growth.

 Accenture Next Generation Data Center is built on the concept of having multiple data and delivery center nodes that work interchangeably.
-This model leverages the strength of Accenture’s own Global Delivery Network—the largest and most diversified group of technology, business process and outsourcing professionals in the world.
+This model leverages the strength of Accenture’s own Delivery Centers—the largest and most diversified group of strategy, consulting, digital, technology and operations professionals in the world.

 Every delivery center is linked with every other delivery center to ensure business continuity.
 This multi-node approach offers data center operations that mitigate risk, scale quickly, enable redundancy, integrate enterprise management processes and preserve mission continuity with proactive failover solutions.